Photo by Travis D. Willis

 can't wait to see you at the next event. xx

-I provide developmental editing for fiction, creative non-fiction, and memoir projects.
-I will read your work and provide in-depth feedback.
-Whether you want me to read 10, 50 or 200 pages, I will give you comprehensive margin notes that will take your work to the next level of the revision process.
+Jennifer provides developmental editing for fiction, creative non-fiction, and memoir projects.
+She will read your work and provide in-depth feedback.
+Whether you have 10, 50 or 200 pages, she will give you comprehensive margin notes that will take your work to the next level of the revision process.

-Regardless if you're self-publishing, seeking an agent, seeking an independent publisher, or already have a publishing contract and need help with a revision, I offer a wide range of editorial consulting services to fit your need.
-I charge an hourly rate for shorter pieces and can work within your budget for larger projects.
+Regardless if you're self-publishing, seeking an agent, seeking an independent publisher, or already have a publishing contract and need help with a revision, Jennifer offers a wide range of editorial consulting services to fit your need.
+She charge an hourly rate for shorter pieces and a project rate for memoirs and novels.
+Please email her for an estimate: email@example.com

 "Jennifer is a caring, considerate editor.
 She believes in the lives and autonomy of characters, whether they are real or fictional.
 She speaks to their desires and their wills, advocating for everyone in a story to have their own dignity and be heard.